 by Susan, Discovery Centre Information Officer Jewel beetles (Buprestidae) and Christmas beetles (Scarabaidae) are common names given to particular groups of beetles due to their spectacular iridescent or metallic colouring.
 The gold, green, blue or purple colour shifts as the insect moves delighting us (and presumably any potential mate) with their beauty.
 But what causes these shifting colours?
 Colour in nature is produced using … Continue reading Colour in insects

 Identifying obscure and bizarre objects is all in a day’s work for staff in the Queensland Museum Discovery Centre!
 Today Steve Wilson, Information Officer, joins us to share the mystery object of the month for June.
 What kind of skull am I?
 Hint!
 Am I a honey-badger skull, a marsupial lion skull or a boxer dog skull?
-When this skull was brought to the attention … Continue reading What kind of skull am I?
+When this skull was brought to the attention … Continue reading Mystery Object: What kind of skull am I?

 by Marisa Giorgi, Discovery Centre Information Officer When cabinets of curiosity were fashionable, this strange looking smooth ball would be a worthy addition.
 In those early 16th century permutations of what would become museums, what could be more appropriate than a crocodile bezoar or hairball nestled among a collection of peculiar oddities on display?
 Hair, along with hooves, claws, and fingernails for that matter, is … Continue reading Of course everybody wonders what a crocodile hairball looks like!
 Or do they?